a-pradono/food_recipe/README.md

 ## IV.
 Conclusions
 The objective of this project was to develop recipe recommendation system using LLM.
 The following are the conclusions drawn from this project:
   * Data pre-processing is essential in improving efficiency.
 Filtering the dataset is helpful, as working with large dataset can be computationally expensive.
-  * Leveraging local LLMs with semantic search successfully recommends food recipe matching based on user-provided ingredients.
+  * Leveraging local LLM with semantic search successfully recommends food recipe matching based on user-provided ingredients.